SchemaPlus/schema_plus_compatibility/README.md

 * `connection.user_tables_only`

-  In AR 5.0, an internal table called 'ar_internal_metadata' is added by ActiveRecord to keep track of the Rails environment type and avoid disastrous operations on production environment.
+  In AR 5.0, an internal table (`ActiveRecord::InternalMetadata.table_name`) is added by ActiveRecord.
 The existence of this table trips up some tests (and possibly real code) which doesn't expect to see it.
-This function attempts to help this code by returning a copy of the tables list without internal AR tables.
+This method returns all tables except the internal metadata table.

 * `Migration.latest_version`

-  In AR 5.0, `ActiveRecord::Migration` is versioned using `[]`; in AR 4.2 it's not versioned.
-This method returns the latest migration version in both AR 4.2 and AR 5.0
+  In AR 5.0, `ActiveRecord::Migration` is versioned using `[]`; in AR 4.2 it's not versioned, making it awkward to create migrations cross-version.
+This method returns the latest migration version in both AR 4.2 and AR 5.0.

 Note that the methods provided by SchemaPlus::Compatibility are subject to arbitrary change if/when SchemaPlus supports new versions of AR and/or drops support for old versions.
 But SchemaPlus::Compatibility will of course follow semantic versioning.